sjp38/linux/Documentation/admin-guide/mm/damon/guide.rst

 Optimize
 ========

-If you have confirmed the sign and the profiling result also says it's worth to try some optimization, you could consider below optimizations.
-Note that most of below sections assume that your system has configured swap device or other types of auxiliary memory so that you don't need to accommodate whole working set in the main memory.
-Most of the detailed optimization should be made on your concrete understanding about the swap or the auxiliary memory performance.
+If the profiling result also says it's worth to try some optimization, you could consider below approaches.
+Note that most of below approaches assume that your systems are configured with swap device or other types of auxiliary memory so that you don't need to accommodate whole working set in the main memory.
+Most of the detailed optimization should be made on your concrete understanding about your swap and/or your auxiliary memory performance.

 Memory Configuration